mars-platform-team/devportal-docs/docs/beta-testing/testing-guide.md

 - [List positive aspects]

 **Issues encountered:**
-- [Describe problems, include operation IDs if applicable]
+- [Describe problems, include screenshots or status messages if applicable]

 **Comparison to Epinio:**
 - [Better/Same/Worse and why - consider UI experience, ease of use, and workflow efficiency]